 - Debt payments

-When you have an emergency fund to fall back on you benefit from:
+When you stash cash and have an emergency fund to fall back on you benefit from:

-- Reduced stress – you worry less about an unplanned expense and your ability to pay for them.
+- Reduced stress, and peace of mind – you worry less about an unplanned expense and your ability to pay for them.

 - Confidence – the feeling you get when you are in control of your finances.

 - Empowered – if you’re not worrying about expenses and debt then guess what, you can focus on other ways to improve your overall financial position.
-You feel empowered to find more ways to save money or start investing.
+You feel empowered to find more ways to save money or make money.

 Having an emergency fund is power.
 The power to help you successfully manage the unexpected financial events that life can throw at you.